Phala-Network/dstack/README.md

 ## Upgrade an App

-Got to the teepod webpage, click the [Upgrade] button, select or paste the compose file you want to upgrade to, and click the [Upgrade] button again.
+Got to the dstack-vmm webpage, click the [Upgrade] button, select or paste the compose file you want to upgrade to, and click the [Upgrade] button again.
 Upon successful initiation of the upgrade, you'll see a message prompting you to run the following command in your terminal to authorize the upgrade through KMS:

 ```shell